 1. The Hollywood approach

 It’s also clearly linking to a video, and those ‘play’ buttons really are very clickable indeed.
+What a brilliant way to make a big announcement.

 Despite the design flare, this is a remarkably simple email.
 The opening text couldn’t be more straightforward, nor could the call-to-action be any clearer in describing what’s in it for me if I decide to click-through: